 Staffing is key to successfully delivering on EPIC.
 How are you anticipating staffing for this requirement?

-Our principles for Pool 2 resource staffing the EPIC program consists of providing Salesforce -skilled technical, process/business analyst, and resources who focused on user experience to further the Human Centered Design objectives.
-Additionally, to liaise between the Citizen Developers and the COE skilled technical experts.
-Team TechSur-Stealth, supported by our large business, Synergy, will pool resources to best serve USCIS EPIC Program.
+Our principles for Pool 2 resource staffing the EPIC program consists of providing a Salesforce -skilled technical, process/business analyst, and resources who focus on user experience to further the Human Centered Design objectives.
+Additionally, they will liaise between the Citizen Developers and the COE skilled technical experts.
+Team TechSur-Stealth, supported by our large business, Synergy, will pool resources to best serve the USCIS EPIC Program.
 Between the three firms we have the capacity, capabilities, and rigorous processes to ensure timely onboarding of resources.
 Team TechSur-Stealth includes a certified Salesforce Consulting Partner, who has many years of experience staffing Salesforce projects for both cleared government projects and Fortune 100 commercial projects.
-We are highly effective in supplying Salesforce resources of various skills and experience levels, for example, successfully supported Salesforce staffing for SBA, USAID, National Endowment for Democracy.
+We are highly effective in supplying Salesforce resources of various skills and experience levels.
+For example, we successfully supported Salesforce staffing for SBA, USAID, and the National Endowment for Democracy (NED).

 Figure 1 below reflects our team pooled approach for staffing USCIS EPIC program.